Denny's: Denny's Diner prototype

 Some Denny's restaurants employ the "diner" concept, using modular buildings resembling classic 1950s diners.
 In May 1997, the first Denny's Classic Diner was opened in Fort Myers, Florida.
-The diner concept was created by Ron, Marcia, Marc, and Todd York, the principals of Denny's Franchisee SWFRI, Inc. Today, there are about 40 Denny's Diners in the United States.
+The diner concept was created by Ron, Marcia, Marc, and Todd York, the principals of Denny's franchisee SWFRI.
+Today, there are about 40 Denny's Diners in the United States.
 Additionally, several diners resemble modular buildings but are actually stick construction.